microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 see a UAC prompt, they'd accept, and then they'd be able to have an elevated shell alongside their unelevated tabs.

-However, this creates an escalation of priviledge vector.
+However, this creates an escalation of privilege vector.
 Now, there's an unelevated window which is connected directly to an elevated process.
 At this point, any other unelevated application could send input to the Terminal's `HWND`, making it possible for another unelevated process to "drive" the